 {"token": "DGyRejmCefe7v4N...vb29HhjjLPSggwiE"}

-Subordinate CA obtains a Delegate CA Certificate from STI-CA
+Subordinate CA obtains a CA Certificate from STI-CA

-The Subordinate CA shall create an ACME account and order a new delegate CA certificate from the STI-CA using the ACME procedures defined in [ATIS-1000080-E], with the exceptions noted in this section.
+The Subordinate CA shall create an ACME account and order a new CA certificate from the STI-CA using the ACME procedures defined in [ATIS-1000080-E], with the exceptions noted in this section.

-During the finalize step of the ACME certificate ordering process, the Subordinate CA shall request a delegate CA certificate by including a BasicConstraints object in the CSR with the cA boolean set to ‘true’.
-When the STI-CA receives a CSR containing a BasicConstraints object with a cA boolean of ‘true’, it shall verify that the requesting Subordinate CA is authorized to obtain delegate CA certificates by checking that the SPC Token received in the challenge response contains a “ca” boolean with a value of ‘true’.
-If the Subordinate CA is authorized to receive delegate CA certificates, then the STI-CA shall issue a certificate containing a BasicConstraints object with a cA Boolean of ‘true’.
-The STI-CA shall populate both the delegate CA certificate, and its direct parent certificate, with the TNAuthList identifier received in the ACME new-order request, as specified in [draft-ietf-acme-delegate-certificate].
+During the finalize step of the ACME certificate ordering process, the Subordinate CA shall request a CA certificate by including a BasicConstraints object in the CSR with the cA boolean set to ‘true’.
+When the STI-CA receives a CSR containing a BasicConstraints object with a cA boolean of ‘true’, it shall verify that the requesting Subordinate CA is authorized to obtain CA certificates by checking that the SPC Token received in the challenge response contains a “ca” boolean with a value of ‘true’.
+If the Subordinate CA is authorized to receive CA certificates, then the STI-CA shall issue a certificate containing a BasicConstraints object with a cA Boolean of ‘true’.
+The STI-CA shall populate the newly issued CA certificate with the TNAuthList identifier received in the ACME new-order request, as specified in [draft-ietf-stir-cert-delegation].
 (Note, as part of normal SHAKEN procedures, the STI-CA shall verify that the new-order TNAuthList and the CSR TNAuthList both match the TNAuthList in the SPC Token challenge response.)

-Once it has downloaded the newly issued delegate CA certificate, the Subordinate CA shall store the certificate locally (i.e., unlike end-entity certificates, the delegate CA certificate is not stored in the STI-CR).
+Once it has downloaded the newly issued CA certificate, the Subordinate CA shall store the certificate locally (i.e., unlike end-entity certificates, the CA certificate is not stored in the STI-CR).

-VoIP Entity obtains a Delegate End-Entity Certificate from Subordinate CA
+VoIP Entity obtains a Delegate Certificate from Subordinate CA

-The procedure to obtain a delegate end-entity certificate is a simplified version of the ACME certificate ordering procedures defined in [ATIS-1000080-E] where the VoIP Entity KMS plays the role of the SP-KMS, and the Subordinate CA plays the role of STI-CA.
+The procedure to obtain a delegate certificate is a simplified version of the ACME certificate ordering procedures defined in [ATIS-1000080-E] where the VoIP Entity KMS plays the role of the SP-KMS, and the Subordinate CA plays the role of STI-CA.

+Note: this section recommends that the Subordinate CA issues delegate certificates to VoIP Entities using the ACME-based procedures described here.
+A Subordinate CA may instead choose to issue delegate certificates using a proprietary mechanism, as long as that mechanism has the same security properties as the procedures defined here.

 Initial Conditions

-As a pre-requisite to issuing delegate certificates, the Subordinate CA must configure the VoIP Entity with the URL of the Subordinate CA ACME directory resource, and the scope of delegate end-entity certificates that the VoIP Entity is authorized to obtain from the Subordinate CA. The scope must not exceed the scope of the delegate CA certificate that will serve as the parent to end-entity certificates issued by the Subordinate CA to this VoIP Entity.
-Specifically, the SPC value must match the SPC value of the delegate CA certificate, and the assigned set of TNs must either match, or be a subset of, the TNs of the delegate CA certificate.
-The Subordinate CA shall also provision the VoIP Entity with the “origid” claim value that it must use when signing PASSporTs with the private key of any delegate end-entity certificates it obtains from the Subordinate CA.
+As a pre-requisite to issuing delegate certificates, the Subordinate CA must configure the VoIP Entity with the URL of the Subordinate CA ACME directory resource, and the scope of delegate certificates that the VoIP Entity is authorized to obtain from the Subordinate CA. The scope must not exceed the scope of the Subordinate CA’s CA certificate that will serve as the parent to delegate certificates issued by the Subordinate CA to this VoIP Entity.
+The Subordinate CA must also configure the VoIP Entity with an indicator specifying whether the TNAuthList in issued delegate certificates will be passed-by-value or passed-by-reference.
+If pass-by-reference, the Subordinate CA must provide the VoIP Entity with the HTTPS URL hosting the remote TNAuthList.

 Creating an ACME Account with the Subordinate CA

-The VoIP Entity KMS and Subordinate CA shall support the ACME account creation process defined in [ATIS-1000080-E].
+The VoIP Entity KMS and the Subordinate CA shall support the ACME account creation process defined in [ATIS-1000080-E].

 The account creation process is identical to that specified by [ATIS-1000080-E].
 The VoIP Entity KMS shall generate a public/private key pair using the ES256 algorithm, to serve as credentials for the account, and shall send an HTTP POST request to the “newAccount” resource to create the ACME account, as shown in the following example: